On Learning Discrete-Time Fractional-Order Dynamical Systems: Learning Discrete-Time Fractional-Order Dynamical Systems

 then

-Further, for the specific case considered in this paper, we know that the process noise satisfies the $\sigma^2$-sub-Gaussian condition (the intuition behind this follows easily from the fact that if a random variable $X$ has the distribution $\mathcal{N}(0,\sigma^2)$, then $\mathbb{E}(\exp (\lambda X)) = \exp(\lambda^2 \sigma^2/2)$ for all $\lambda \in \mathbb{R}$, and thus $X$ is $\sigma^2$-sub-Gaussian, with a similar argument holding for Gaussian random vectors as well) and the observed length of our state trajectory is $K$.
+Further, for the specific case considered in this paper, we know that the process noise satisfies the $\sigma^2$-sub-Gaussian condition.
+The intuition behind this follows easily from the fact that if a random variable $X$ has the distribution $\mathcal{N}(0,\sigma^2)$, then $\mathbb{E}(\exp (\lambda X)) = \exp(\lambda^2 \sigma^2/2)$ for all $\lambda \in \mathbb{R}$, and thus $X$ is $\sigma^2$-sub-Gaussian, with a similar argument holding for Gaussian random vectors as well.
+We further note that the observed length of our state trajectory is $K$.
 Hence, we can write

 where the rows of $\mathbf{X} \in \mathbb{R}^{K \times d}$ are formed using $\tilde{x}[k]$ for each $k$.
 The inequality $(\bigtriangleup)$ is a consequence of Markov's inequality and the inequality $(\bigtriangledown)$ is a consequence of $\mathbb{E} \left[ \mathbf{X}^{\mathsf{T}} \mathbf{X} \right] = \sigma^2 \sum_{j=1}^K W_j \preceq \sigma^2 K W_K$ and the linearity of the trace operator.
 The proof of the theorem follows from setting $\overline{W} = \frac{d \sigma^2}{\delta} W_K$, the equality $\log \operatorname{det}\left(\left(\frac{d}{\delta} \sigma^{2} W_K \right) \left(\sigma^{2} W_{\lfloor k / 2\rfloor}\right)^{-1} \right) = d \log ( d / \delta) +\log \operatorname{det}\left( W_K W_{\lfloor k / 2 \rfloor}^{-1}\right)$, and the fact that $\tilde{x}[k]$ satisfies the $(k,\sigma^2 W_{\lfloor k / 2 \rfloor},\frac{3}{20})$-block martingale small-ball condition (Proposition 3.1 of~\cite{simchowitz2018learning}). \end{proof}